Microscopic Examination of SRF-quality Nb Films through Local Nonlinear Microwave Response: Discussion

 The crossing effect can be understood as follows.
 In experiments/simulations, $P_{3f}$ is collected by the magnetic writer/at the RF dipole location, which is at $z=h_{dp}$ (above the sample surface).
-For a weak RF field amplitude, the RF vortex semi-loop in the grain boundary stays close to the sample's surface ($z=0$).
-As the RF field amplitude increases, the RF vortex semi-loop in the grain boundary is pushed toward the bottom of the grain boundary ($z=-h_{GB}$)(see Appendix \ref{sec:VortexSnapshot}), which means that the RF vortex semi-loop is farther away from the magnetic writer/the RF dipole location ($z=h_{dp}$), and hence the measured $P_{3f}$ becomes weaker.
+For a weak RF field amplitude, the RF vortex semi-loop in the grain boundary stays close to the sample surface ($z=0$).
+As the RF field amplitude increases, the RF vortex semi-loop in the grain boundary is pushed toward the bottom of the grain boundary that it can penetrate ($z=-h_\textrm{penetration}^\textrm{defect}$)(see Appendix \ref{sec:VortexSnapshot} for a visualization of this effect), which means that the RF vortex semi-loop is farther away from the magnetic writer/the RF dipole location ($z=h_{dp}$), and hence the measured $P_{3f}$ becomes weaker.
 Such a phenomenon shows up only when the RF vortex semi-loop in the grain boundary can be pushed far away from the sample surface.
-For a shallow grain boundary, the RF vortex semi-loop always stays just below the sample surface instead of penetrating deep into the sample, and hence $P_{3f}$ doesn't decrease as the RF field amplitude increases (no crossing effect).
+For a small $h_\textrm{penetration}^\textrm{defect}$, the RF vortex semi-loop always stays just below the sample surface instead of penetrating deep into the sample, and hence $P_{3f}$ doesn't decrease as the RF field amplitude increases (no crossing effect).

-The crossing effect is quantified by $T^{*}$, which could be related to how deep an RF vortex semi-loop penetrates into a sample through a surface defect (denoted as $h_\textrm{penetration}^\textrm{defect}$).
+Note that the results presented in Fig. \ref{fig:TDGLheight} are obtained using the grain boundary model, which is meant to be a phenomenological toy model.
+Therefore, the numerical values of $h_\textrm{penetration}^\textrm{defect}$ should not be interpreted literally.
+The key insight here is that there is no crossing effect for a small $h_\textrm{penetration}^\textrm{defect}$ (shallow penetration), and the crossing effect becomes apparent for a large $h_\textrm{penetration}^\textrm{defect}$ (deep penetration).